lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Tom Thompson** _(02-Jul-18 07:11 PM)_

+_The Mickey Mouse Ghost hisses and flies away._

-> `I was dead for a while what is it that I can steal that you have expensive
+> I was dead for a while.
+What is it that I can steal that you have expensive

 **Brakia** _(02-Jul-18 07:11 PM)_